jadestreet/Jade-Xu-graduate-application-material/Fairness-aware contrastive learning on GNN/concepts & details.md

 <!-- ### a) Fair Sampling:-->

 ### a) Correlation-based Fair Sampling:
-In addition to balancing sample ratios, addressing high correlation with sensitive features using methods like feature masking. \
+**Overview**: In addition to balancing sample ratios based on sensitive features, there are other features that may have a high correlation with sensitive features, in which way sensitive information would still influence the model output.
+Therefore, applying methods like feature masking is necessary to alleviate this problem. \
+ \
-BG: Apart from balancing the ratio of sensitive and insensitive samples, I also realized that some other features may have a high correlation with the sensitive feature.
+Apart from balancing the ratio of sensitive and insensitive samples, I also realized that some other features may have a high correlation with the sensitive feature.
 However, we could not simply remove these features because apart from the correlation information it involves, these features may contain other information that influence the prediction result.
 Therefore, fairness methods such as feature masking is necessary to reduce the effect of correlation.
 <!--Problem: Not implemented given the priority.-->

 ### b) Making Pseudo-Examples: